-In my professional life (and in no particular order) I’ve been an ESL teacher, a newspaper reporter, a paid actor at the Santa Barbara Zoo, a bartender, and a comedy writer — and those are just a few of the highlights!
+In my professional life (and in no particular order) I’ve been an ESL teacher, a newspaper reporter, a paid actor at the zoo, a bartender, and a writer — and those are just a few of the highlights!

 Somewhere along the way, social media became a Thing and I embraced it.
 But I was also intensely self-conscious about it, often keeping my settings private.
 Depending on what job I was in or what job I was aspiring to, I worried about how my sense of humor would come across; I occasionally dip into mild sarcasm, like when I use social media platforms to voice my thoughts on pop culture.
 (Years ago I took over a fellow news reporter’s coverage area for him while he was on vacation…and he tweeted to his followers that they should follow me on my personal Twitter account, rather than the devoted newspaper handle I used for work.
 Panicked, I quickly texted him back: “Please take that down!
 I’ve expressed some strong opinions about a couple designers on Say Yes to the Dress & I don’t want our readers to think I’m biased!”
 (No pun intended.))

 I felt that I needed to keep my “work self” and my “off-the-clock self” separated…but did I, really?
 That’s the question I’m putting out into the Moxie community this month: How do you make sure you’re presenting your best, most professional face to the world while also being your authentic (and memorable!) self?
 Specifically as a business-owner?